jnggerg/Prediction-creator-gui-tool/README.md

      - Client Secret (from your Twitch Developer app)
      - Redirect URL (`https://localhost:5000`)
      - Channel name to run predictions on
+     - Choose if you want to include AI functionalities (y/n)
+        - If yes, enter OpenAI Api key (`https://platform.openai.com/`)

 3. **Run the Application**
    - After setup is complete, run the main application: